Skip to content

 Tools solve a problem and the user leaves.
 That is fine, that is the job.
 But around the same time I was building directories, I started a separate branch of the portfolio that scratched a different itch: things people come back to for their own sake.

 MiniGamePlanet, a site of free browser games that grew past a hundred of them, with a coin economy, profiles, and an admin panel behind it.
 VideoGameCentral, a gaming news and content site.
-Jagan Worldwide Games as a brand for the game side, and a game foundation of its own.
+Jagan Worldwide Games as a brand for the game side, with a game foundation of its own.

-// era 06 / the ownership lesson / early 2026, roughly january to march
+// era 06 / the cheap experiment / early 2026, roughly january to march

 // era 07 / the first real saas / early 2026 onward